 Delphes performs a fast simulation of a collider experiment.
 Its performances in terms of computing time and data size are directly proportional to the number of simulated events and on the considered physics process.
 As an example, $10,000~pp \rightarrow t\bar{t}X$ events are processed in 110 s on a regular laptop and use less than 250 MB of disk space.
-The quality and validity of the output are assessed by comparing to resolution of the reconstructed data to the CMS detector expectations.
+The quality and validity of the output are assessed by comparing the resolutions on the reconstructed data to the expectations of both cms [7] and ATLAS [8] detectors.

-Electrons and muons are by construction equal to the experiment designs, as the Gaussian smearing of their kinematics properties is defined according to their resolutions.
-Similarly, the b-tagging efficiency (for real b-jets) and misidentification rates (for fake b-jets) are taken from the expected values of the experiment.
-Unlike
+Electrons and muons are by construction equal to the experiment designs, as the Gaussian smearing of their kinematics properties is defined according to the detector specifications.
+Similarly, the b-tagging efficiency (for real b-jets) and misidentification rates (for fake b-jets) are taken directly from the expected values of the experiment.
+Unlike these simple objects, jets and missing transverse energy should be carefully cross-checked.